 Should you not find Italian pasta in your market: Read the labels of what's available, and pick pasta made with durum wheat flour or semolina.
 Avoid dried pasta made with simple soft wheat flour (much of the Northern European pasta, for example) instead of durum wheat flour (semolina) because it won't hold up well during boiling and turns soggy quickly.

 Cooking pasta is as easy as boiling water but does require some care.

 - You should use 1 quart (4 cups) of water per 1/4 pound of pasta (1 liter of water per 100 grams of pasta), and expand this to 6 quarts for 1 pound.
 If you don't use enough water, the pasta will be gummy and stick together.

-- Bring the water to a rolling boil and salt it with 2-3 teaspoons of kosher salt per quart of water.
-Don't skimp on the salt, or the pasta will be bland -- it helps to keep in mind that Neapolitans, who are masters at cooking pasta, used to use sea water back when it was safe to do so.
+- Bring the water to a rolling boil and salt it with 2 to 3 teaspoons of kosher salt per quart of water.
+Don't skimp on the salt, or the pasta will be bland—it helps to keep in mind that Neapolitans, who are masters at cooking pasta, used to use sea water back when it was safe to do so.
 Yes, that is how salty the water should be.

 - Add the pasta, stirring gently once or twice to separate the pieces and keep them from sticking to the bottom of the pot.